iremkapucuoglu/p4b-website/content/en/docs/alphashape.md

 <img src="\images\docs\technical_documentation\alphashape\wiki.webp" alt="marching square" style="max-height:350px;"/>

-If you want to learn how the isochrone can besued within GOAT, you can access the tutorial and video sections on the website.
+If you want to learn more detailed examples of how the isochrone can be used within GOAT, you can access [the tutorials](https://plan4better.de/en/tutorials/isochrone/) and [video sections](https://plan4better.de/en/videos/) on the website.

 #### References